jlries61/Distributed-SPM/README.md

 3. Unpack the agent archive.
 Move the directory `jobscheduler_agent` to the home directory of the account from which the agent will be run and rename it to `jos`.

-4. Copy 'sos_jos.sh' (in the root of this repository) to '/etc/init.d'.
+4. Copy `sos_jos.sh` (in the root of this repository) to `/etc/init.d`.
 Modify the script, as necessary, by setting `USER` to the name of the unprivileged account that will run the agent.

 5. Make `sos_jos` a service in the same manner described for the JobScheduler server.